For best experience please turn on javascript and use a modern browser!

 Based on the recommendations of the admissions tutors, the Admissions Committee decides on the number of offers to be made based on the criteria and composition of all possible applicants in a cohort, per batch.

-The early-bird applicants will all be processed first, and an initial round of offers will be made based on the quality of their applications.
+Early-bird applicants are processed first, and an initial round of offers are made based on the quality of their applications.
 The next round of processing occurs after the regular deadline has passed.
-Once all regular deadline applications have been reviewed by admissions tutors, the Admissions Committee will then make offers based on the overall composition of the incoming cohort and consideration of specific criteria to maintain balance in a cohort (i.e. how many students apply for each major).
+Once all regular deadline applications have been reviewed by admissions tutors, the Admissions Committee will make offers based on the overall composition of the incoming cohort and consideration of specific criteria to maintain balance in a cohort (i.e. how many students apply for each major).
 It is also possible that an applicant who applied as an early bird is not directly made an offer, is not rejected, but is rather transferred to additional rounds of consideration for a possible offer.

-After your application has been reviewed by both the admissions tutors and Admissions Committee, a decision on admission will be sent to all applicants.
+After an application has been reviewed by both the admissions tutors and Admissions Committee, a decision on admission will be sent to all applicants.
 For early birds (submitting a complete application before 1 December), the decision on admission will be sent in the first week of February.
 For applicants applying for the regular deadline (submitting a complete application before 1 February), the decision on admission will be sent in the first week of April.
+Should there be a late deadline, decisions on admission are issued one month after the late deadline.

 Offer of a place at AUC

-Should you obtain a positive decision on admission from the AUC Admissions Committee, you will receive an offer of a place to study at AUC.
-The offers made are conditional, meaning you will need to meet the minimum diploma requirements (i.e. complete your secondary school programme on time), in addition to any possible English or maths requirements, before starting your studies at AUC.
-Your offer letter will specify your conditions of admission and how you can meet them.
+Should a candidate receive a positive decision on admission from the AUC Admissions Committee, they be offered a place to study at AUC.
+All offers made are conditional, meaning a candidate will need to meet the minimum diploma requirements (i.e. completing their secondary school programme on time), in addition to any possible English or maths requirements, before starting their studies at AUC.
+An offer letter will specify conditions of admission and how the student can meet them.
 Please note that all materials, including final grades, transcripts and additional proofs for maths/English must be received by 1 July.

 Wait-list option

 In certain cases, candidates may receive a message that they have the option of being placed on a waitlist.
-For early-bird applicants, their application will then be considered with the regular deadline candidate pool and a decision will be made as to whether an offer will be made in the first week of April.
+For early-bird applicants, their application will then be considered with the regular deadline candidate batch and a decision on admission will be issued in the first week of April.
 For regular deadline candidates, there is no ranking among the students on the waitlist.
 In case another candidate in the cohort decides not to accept their offer to attend AUC, an offer of a place will be made to a candidate on the waitlist.
-Please note that there is no cost to remaining on the waitlist, but there is also no guarantee of being made an offer if you exercise this option.
+Please note that there is no cost to remaining on the waitlist, but there is also no guarantee of being made an offer if an applicant exercises this option.

 No offer and opportunity to appeal

-Should you not be offered a place at AUC, and not be placed on the waitlist, you will be informed by our Admissions Office as to why an offer was not made.
-In this letter, you will also receive information on how you can appeal this decision if desired.
+Should a candidate not receive an offer of a place at AUC, and not be placed on the waitlist, they will be informed by the Admissions Office as to why an offer was not made.
+In this letter, they will also receive information on how they can appeal this decision if desired.

-• 4.
-Optional: Attend an online information session about your offer
+• 5.
+Optional: Attend an online information session

 Online information sessions for students who have received an offer to study at AUC

-If you receive a (conditional) offer to study at AUC, you will be invited to attend an online information session (in February for early-bird applicants; in April for regular deadline applicants).
-While not mandatory to attend, the online information sessions will further explain the conditions of your offer, the steps you need to take to accept your offer and what you can expect in the coming months while preparing to start at AUC.
+If a student receives a (conditional) offer to study at AUC, they will be invited to attend an online information session (in February for early-bird applicants; in April for regular deadline applicants).
+While not mandatory to attend, the online information sessions will further explain the conditions of the offer, how to accept the offer and what they can expect while preparing to start at AUC.

-If you decide that AUC is the right programme for you, you will need to officially accept your offer in Embark and confirm your intent to study at AUC within the deadline stated in your offer letter.
-For early-bird applicants, you will typically need to respond by mid-March as to whether you will accept your offer for the coming year.
-For regular deadline applicants, you will typically need to respond by mid-May.
+If an applicant decides that AUC is the right programme for them, they will need to officially accept their offer in Embark and confirm their intent to study at AUC within the deadline stated in the offer letter.
+For early-bird applicants, they will typically need to respond by mid-February as to whether they will accept their offer for the coming year.
+Regular deadline applicants will typically need to respond by mid-April.
+Late-deadline applicants will have one week after receiving their offer to respond.

 Additional time for accepting an offer

-In exceptional circumstances, you may request additional time to respond to your offer.
-However, you must make a special request for this to be granted by contacting our Admissions Office as soon as it’s clear that you won’t be able to make your decision within the given time frame.
+In exceptional circumstances, a candidate may request additional time to respond to their offer.
+However, they must make a special request for this to be granted by contacting the Admissions Office as soon as it’s clear that they won’t be able to make their decision within the given time frame.

-Should you not respond to your offer on time, your offer will be rescinded.
-Once this happens, you will no longer have the option of accepting your place at AUC.
+Should an applicant not respond to their offer on time, their offer will be rescinded.
+Once this happens, they will no longer have the option of accepting their place at AUC.

 Starting enrolment procedures at AUC

-As soon as you accept your offer, we start the procedures to complete your enrolment at AUC as part of both the University of Amsterdam and Vrije Universiteit Amsterdam.
-Our Admissions Office will contact you regarding which documents you must submit and will instruct you on practical matters you need to take care of before starting your studies at AUC, including enrolment via Studielink, how to pay your tuition, arranging a residence permit (if necessary) and registering for on-campus housing.
-You will also be invited to attend the on-campus Welcome Day in May [optional] and Introduction Week in August [mandatory].
+As soon as an applicant accepts their offer, we start the procedures to complete their enrolment at AUC as part of both the University of Amsterdam and Vrije Universiteit Amsterdam.
+Our Admissions Office contacts the applicant regarding which documents they must submit and instructs them on practical matters before starting their studies at AUC, including enrolment via Studielink, how to pay their tuition, arranging a residence permit (if necessary) and registering for on-campus housing.
+They will also be invited to attend campus visits in May [optional] and the Introduction Week in August [mandatory].

-While optional, the Welcome Day in May will allow you to further get to know AUC, the community and other students who have accepted their offer.
+While optional, the campus visits organised in May will allow you to further get to know AUC, the community and other students who have accepted their offer.
 You’ll be able to visit the campus, speak with academic staff members, meet current AUC students, tour the student residences and ask any final questions you may have before starting at AUC.